iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> It is better to disappoint people with the truth than to appease them with a lie.
+> The more acquaintances you have, the less you know them.
 >
-> — Simon Sinek
+> — Chinese Proverb

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->